What is "Scope"?

 Trade Agreements Act (TAA) Compliance

 The Trade Agreements Act (TAA) is the enabling statute that implements numerous multilateral and bilateral international trade agreements and other trade initiatives.
-The TAA applies to all GSA Schedule contracts.
+The TAA applies to all GSA Schedule contracts unless otherwise stated in the solicitation or contract.
 The TAA limits the country of origin for products sold through your schedule contract, in general, this means the following may be sold:

 - Articles that are wholly the growth, product, or manufacture of the U.S. or a designated country, or